-Contractor /Engineer

-0 ·
+Rodney L. When fr 9/11/2018

 Signature Date

 Rod Wilburn

 Print Name

 I am the:

-Preliminary Stormwater Control Plan (CDP, CUP, and SP \geq 5000 sf)
+Property Owner Applicant 📿 Contractor /Engine

-For Office Use Only Application No Received By:
+For Office Use Only

-Instructions
+Application No

+Received By:

-The following worksheet is used to demonstrate that for early with a design which disperses runoff from the roofs, driveware retaining pervious areas.
-It is also used to demonstrate that feasible and that the project is in overall compliance with your project to comply with the design standards for Mu Preliminary SCP for Subdivision Projects, a site map, plus any with your application to the Planning Department. ys, sidewalks, streets t drainage to treatm the MS4 permit.
-Use ulti-Parcel Regulatec and other impervious areas nent and/or flow control fa this form to assist you in do I projects.
-The completed, s to self- cilities is esigning signed
+The following worksheet is used to demonstrate that for each and every lot, the intended use can be achieved with a design which disperses runoff from the roofs, driveways, sidewalks, streets and other impervious areas to self-retaining pervious areas.
+It is also used to demonstrate that drainage to treatment and/or flow control facilities is feasible and that the project is in overall compliance with the MS4 permit.
+Use this form to assist you in designing your project to comply with the design standards for Multi-Parcel Regulated projects.
+The completed, signed Preliminary SCP for Subdivision Projects, a site map, plus any additional applicable information, must be submitted with your application to the Planning Department.

 Project Name: AutoZone Fort Bragg

-Physical Site Address: 1151 S Main Street, Fort Bragg, CA 9543 7
+Physical Site Address: 1151 S Main Street, Fort Bragg, CA 95437

 Project Applicant: Mitch Bramlitt

-Mailing Address: 123 South Front Street, Memphis, TN 38103 -3607
+Mailing Address: 123 South Front Street, Memphis, TN 38103-3607

 Phone: (901) 495-8714

 Consultant's Information

 Name: Rod Wilburn

 Firm: LACO Associates

-Address: PO Box 1023, Eureka, CA 95502
+Address:PO Box 1023, Eureka, CA 95502

-Email: wilburnr@lacoassociates.com
+Email:wilburnr@lacoassociates.com

 Phone: (707) 443-5054

 A. Project Information

 1a.
 Does Project create or replace 1-acre or more of impervious surface?
-Yes (see question below) No (skip question 1b.)

-b.
-If 'Yes' to the above question: Does project increase impervious surface from pre-project conditions? (hydromodification requirements must be met) No (regulated project requirements must be met)

-Total pre-project Impervious Surface (sf): 0

-Total new or replaced Impervious Surface Area (square feet) [Sum of impervious area that will be constructed as part of the
+Yes (see question below) No (skip question 1b.) b.
+If 'Yes' to the above question: Does project increase impervious surface from pre-project conditions? (hydromodification requirements must be met) No (regulated project requirements must be met) Total pre-project Impervious Surface (sf): 0 Total new or replaced Impervious Surface Area (square feet) [Sum of impervious area that will be constructed as part of the project] 28,034

-project]

-Preliminary Stormwater Control Plan (CDP, CUP, and SP ≥ 5000 sf)